zbm-dev/zfsbootmenu/docs/guides/general/tailscale.rst

 `mkinitcpio-tailscale <https://github.com/classabbyamp/mkinitcpio-tailscale>`_, so this guide requires using :doc:`mkinitcpio <mkinitcpio>` to generate the ZFSBootMenu image.

-:doc:`Remote access <remote-access>` should also be set up before following this guide.
+:doc:`Remote access <remote-access>` should also be set up before following this guide, though the SSH server can be either Dropbear from that guide or `Tailscale's built-in SSH server <https://tailscale.com/kb/1193/tailscale-ssh/>`_.
+Note that if using Tailscale's SSH server, remote access will only be possible via Tailscale, not the local network.

 Because the Tailscale node key is stored in the initramfs, it should not use the same one as the host system.
 To ensure this key is useless to anyone trying to access the connected Tailnet,